 One other option

 If you imagined yourself shooting videos or snapping pics from your phone underwater, don’t give up on the idea so fast.
-Because, while the availability of waterproof and water resistant phones may be limited, there are plenty of cases that will get the job done.
+Because, while the availability of waterproof and water resistant phones may be limited, there are plenty of cases and bags that will get the job done.

 Some things to look out for when purchasing a case: